digilogistist/The-Open-Source-USB-NES-Project/readme.md

 The NES-BACKUP-02 PCB predates USB-NES-02, and does not have a nice shell design like for USB-NES Lite.
 Note the only feature of this PCB is the 6-pin header that connects to the NES cartridge CIC pins, for easy AVR CIclone boardset programming.
 Only 11 NES-BACKUP-01 units are currently known to exist.
 Note there is no corner mounting holes, nor is there a footprint for the necessary electrolytic capacitor in this design, which are bugs that need addressing.
 The -02 revision fixes a footprint pinout bug present on the -01 models, involving the orientation of the power MOSFET component.

 USB-NES-02 is a better follow-up PCB to the aforementioned design, that adds in an experimental mini phone plug for theoretical expansion audio access, and leaves room in the front for further possible expansions like NES gamepad ports and such.
 At least 100 USB-NES-01 PCB assemblies are known to exist, and many of these have been assembled into complete USB-NES Lite consumer units.
-Note there is no footprint for the necessary electrolytic capacitor in this design, but it is possible to piggy-back solder it onto existing points on the PCB assembly (see manufacturing instructions).
+Note there is no footprint for the necessary electrolytic capacitor in this design, but it is possible to piggy-back solder it onto existing points on the PCB assembly (see /cap_add/ for pix).
 A 1.6 mm PCB thickness is strongly recommended for manufacturing USB-NES-02.
 All USB-NES firmware binaries mentioned in this document are intended for USB-NES-02.

 USB-NES-04 is an enhanced version of the previous design that adds four controller ports to the USB-NES.
 There is no firmware that exists yet to take advantage of the enhancements in this hardware design.
 Moreover, no PCBs nor related shell designs have yet been manufactured for this either.
 More info here:
 https://youtu.be/dRpi10Yrjks

-NES-FASTGFX-01 is a completely original concept NES cart mapper PCB design made for new NES game development.
+NES-FASTGFX-01 is a completely original concept NES cart mapper (1.2 mm thick) PCB design made for new NES game development.
 A complete manufacturing BOM + working (as of 04-13-2023) parts source list for NES-FASTGFX-01 can be found in "/PCB (NES-FASTGFX-01)/BOM-FASTGFX.ods"

 ### NES-FASTGFX-01 Specs
 - 512 K byte PRG flash (SST39SF040)